PyThaiNLP/pythainlp/README.md

 where `extras` can be
   - `artagger` (to support artagger part-of-speech tagger)*
   - `deepcut` (to support deepcut machine-learnt tokenizer)
+  - `deepcut_gpu` (to support deepcut machine-learnt tokenizer, using tensorflow-gpu backend)
   - `icu` (for ICU, International Components for Unicode, support in transliteration and tokenization)
   - `ipa` (for IPA, International Phonetic Alphabet, support in transliteration)
   - `ml` (to support fastai 1.0.22 ULMFiT models)